rjeb/AffineCipherExhastiveKeySearch/README.md

 # AffineCipherExhastiveKeySearch

-Simple program to iterate through all key possibilities of an Affine Cipher Generates all possible plaintexts from given ciphertext.
+Simple program to iterate through all key possibilities of an Affine Cipher.

+Generates all possible plaintexts from given ciphertext.